toddkaufmann/DoctrineORMBug1/Readme.md

     doctrine-declare-only-once.sql

-NOTE:  if you comment out either of the foreign key constraints in either tab1 or tab2, the error goes away.
+2(b).
+NOTE:  if you comment out either of the foreign key constraints in either table tab1 or tab2, the error goes away.
 But one of them will not be generated...  try it.